Coega Biomass Centre

 Substantial impact

 South African Stellenbosch University and the Dutch Utrecht University investigated the local socio-economic and environmental impact of the CBC.
-They conclude that the factory will create over 600 jobs in harvesting, logistics and the pellet factory itself.
+They conclude that the factory will create hundreds of jobs in harvesting, logistics and the pellet factory itself.
 The removal of AIP saves up to 3600 m³/ha water annually, over 5 million m³ in total.
 Substituting coal by pellets could reduce CO₂ emissions by 70-80%.

 Beneficiate from biomass residues

-When operational, Coega Biomass Centre will provide hundreds of jobs directly and indirectly, related to the collection, pre-processing and transportation of biomass residues.
+When operational, Coega Biomass Centre will provide jobs directly and indirectly, related to the collection, pre-processing and transportation of biomass residues.
 In total the pellet factory requires 160 thousand tons of feedstock each year.
 There are several biomass residual flows in South Africa that are ideally suited for the production of sustainable pellets.
 First of all, the biomass plant will be fed by local invasive species that threaten the water supply and wreaked havoc on the local environment and economy.
 In addition, residual material from forestry and sawdust from sawmills.
-Furthermore, green waste from gardens and municipal parks that now ends up in landfills is given a good destination.
 To guarantee sustainability, a system for the certification of individual biobased raw materials has been set up.
-RSB has taken the initiative to set up guidelines for sustainable harvesting of Alien Invasive Plants.

 First-rate pellets